EvgeniyPrudnikov/Subl/Readme.md

 1) Copy folder JCSQL to (for win) c:~\AppData\Roaming\Sublime Text 3\Packages\
 2) Run Sublime text

-For use with Oracle and Impala
+For use with Oracle and Impala:

 3) Install Python 3.6+ (https://www.python.org/)
 4) Install numpy, pyodbc, + cx_Oracle (for oracle)
 ```